Details the Cortex XSOAR hardware specifications and requirements and benchmarking performance tests conducted in Cortex XSOAR labs.

 You should not compare disk usage tests between versions.
 Different tests are performed for each version.

 Performance Benchmark Test

 The benchmark test was performed on dedicated virtual servers running Amazon Linux 2.
 The following tests were performed on dedicated machines with recommended specifications.
-The tests were performed with a dedicated SSD hardware IOPS granting persistence input/output operations per second, rather than a possible varying IOPS rate, which is common in cloud machines.
+The tests were performed with a dedicated SSD hardware IOPS granting persistence input/output operations per second, rather than possible varying IOPS rate, which is common in cloud machines.

-The single server specifications were:
+The virtual server specifications were: